Available Projects

 Starting from an existing prototype implementation of this data collection technique, this project aims to extend the self-reported data with quantitative data collection capabilities, i.e., smartphone sensor data and physiological signals.
 The objective of these modifications is to enable use of this data collection framework in practical machine learning applications.
 The outcomes of this project have the potential to contribute significantly to the fields of applied machine learning, user-centered artificial intelligence and affective computing.

-Multimodal alarms for the OR and ICU
+Multimodal Alarms for the OR and ICU

 At present, the operating room (OR) and intensive care unit (ICU) are noisy environments, exacerbated by frequent alarms.
 Regardless of whether the alarms are valid or false, all command attention, raise stress, and are often irrelevant to the responsibilities of individual clinicians.
 To cope with these problems, this project investigates the possibility of using multimodal alarms, preserving audio for those alarms that should be announced to the entire team, but delivering certain alarm cues individually, through haptics (vibrations) to the feet.